ferdinandosimonetti/blog/content/aks-keydb-python.md

 ## Redis cluster support with Python

 The *go-to* Python library [redis-py](https://redis-py.readthedocs.io/en/stable/) to interact with Redis used to lack **cluster* support.
-In 2022, AWS people added this functionality (previously you had to choose another library to work with Redis clusters) to **redis-py**, as [described here](https://aws.amazon.com/blogs/opensource/new-cluster-mode-support-in-redis-py/).
+In 2022, AWS people added this functionality (previously you had to choose another library to work with Redis clusters) to **redis-py**, as described [here](https://aws.amazon.com/blogs/opensource/new-cluster-mode-support-in-redis-py/).
+However, when using this library against a KeyDB cluster, you **should not** instantiate a **RedisCluster** object: you should use the plain-and-simple **Redis** object, letting the internal KeyDB synchronization mechanism to work with your data.
+There is also a [KeyDB-specific Python library](https://pypi.org/project/keydb/) but its development seems to have stopped 3 years ago.

 ## A Python virtualenv